-- 1. Consider the examination findings and make and discuss preliminary conclusions with the EIC, including - bank size. - existing bank premises and equipment. - the bank's anticipated growth potential. - bank policies and procedures to maintain assets at their most useful capacity. - adequacy of bank's policies, procedures, and controls. - whether the bank conforms to established policies and procedures. - significant internal control deficiencies in relation to bank premises and equipment. - recommended corrective actions to fix deficiencies. - quantity of associated risks. - quality of risk management. - aggregate level and direction of associated risks - overall risk in bank premises and equipment. - violations and other concerns.
+- 1. Consider the examination findings and make and discuss preliminary conclusions with the EIC, including - bank size. - existing bank premises and equipment. - the bank's anticipated growth potential. - bank policies and procedures to maintain assets at their most useful capacity. - adequacy of bank's policies, procedures, and controls. - whether the bank conforms to its established policies and procedures. - significant internal control deficiencies in relation to bank premises and equipment. - recommended corrective actions to fix deficiencies. - quantity of associated risks. - quality of risk management. - aggregate level and direction of associated risks. - overall risk in bank premises and equipment. - violations and other concerns.

 Summary of Risks Associated With Bank Premises and Equipment

-Quantity of risk Quality of risk management Aggregate level of nex Direction of risk
+Risk category Quantity of risk Quality of risk management Aggregate level of risk Direction of risk

-Risk category (Low, moderate, high) (Weak, insufficient, satisfactory, strong) (Low, moderate, high) (Increasing, stable, decreasing)
+(Low, moderate, high) (Weak, insufficient, satisfactory, strong) (Low, moderate, high) (Increasing, stable, decreasing)

 Operational

 Strategic

 Compliance

 Reputation

 Liquidity

-2. Determine, in consultation with the EIC, if the risks identified are significant enough to merit bringing them to the board's attention in the ROE.
-If so, prepare item for inclusion.

-- 3. If substantive safety and soundness concerns remain unresolved that may have a material adverse effect on the bank, further expand the scope of the examination by completing verification procedures. - 4.
-Discuss examination findings with bank management, including violations, recommendations, and conclusions about risks and risk management practices.
+- 2. Determine, in consultation with the EIC, if the risks identified are significant enough to merit bringing them to the board's attention in the ROE.
+If so, prepare item for inclusion. - 3.
+If substantive safety and soundness concerns remain unresolved that may have a material adverse effect on the bank, further expand the scope of the examination by completing verification procedures. - 4.
+Discuss examination findings with bank management, including violations, deficient practices, and conclusions about risks and risk management practices.
 If necessary, obtain commitments for corrective action. - 5.
-Compose conclusion comments, highlighting any issues that should be included in the ROE. - 6.
+Compose conclusion comments, highlighting any issues that should be included in the ROE.
+If necessary, compose matters requiring attention and violation write-ups. - 6.
 Update the OCC's information system and any applicable ROE schedules or tables. - 7.
-Write a memorandum specifically setting out what the OCC should do in the future to effectively supervise bank premises and equipment, including time periods, staffing, and workdays required. - 8.
+Document recommendations for the supervisory strategy (e.g., what the OCC should do in the future to effectively supervise bank premises and equipment, including time periods, staffing, and workdays required.) - 8.
 Update, organize, and reference work papers in accordance with OCC policy. - 9.
-Ensure any paper or electronic media that contain sensitive bank or customer information are appropriately disposed of or secured. - 10.
+Dispose of or secure any paper or electronic media that contain sensitive bank or customer information. - 10.
 Determine the aggregate level and direction of risk for applicable risks identified by performing the above procedures.
 For more guidance, refer to the "Bank Supervision Process," "Community Bank Supervision," "Federal Branches and Agencies Supervision," or "Large Bank Supervision" booklets of the Comptroller's Handbook.